Scott-Meyer/UCD-OS/README.md

 git clone https://github.com/Scott-Meyer/UCD-OS

 You now have the repository.
-To add features, use branches: git checkout -b FEATURE_NAME
+To add features, use branches: git checkout -b MY_BRANCH_NAME

 Then make any changes you want, commiting them as you go: git add * git commit -m "Commit message"

-Once you are done with the feature, merge the branch: git checkout master git merge FEATURE_NAME

-Finally, upload your changes to GitHub: git push origin master
+When you are ready to upload your changes to GitHub: git push origin MY_BRANCH_NAME       (use git branch to see branch names)